| The C++ Standard Library: Errata for 14th and later printings |

 and it will be fixed due to a defect report.

-By: The C++ Standard Library requires that the elements of a vector are
+By: The C++ Standard Library guarantees that the elements of a vector are

 in contiguous memory.